Cheapest car insurance carriers in St. Louis

 Part of our Missouri auto insurance report — statewide rates & carrier rankings.

-- USAA and GEICO are consistently among the cheapest carriers in this market
+- GEICO and Shelter Insurance are consistently among the cheapest carriers in this market

 - Rate spreads are wide — cheapest carrier can be 40–60% below the most expensive for the same profile